-As businesses and communities worldwide are adapting to travel bans, school closures and social distancing as a result of the global covid-19 pandemic, our team at the Marine Stewardship Council has changed the way it is working, so that we can support our valued partners at this exceptionally challenging time.
-Some of the changes we’ve put in place since the virus outbreak include:
+Fishing communities and seafood businesses worldwide continue to put seafood on our tables despite dealing with travel bans, social distancing requirements and other restrictions as a result of the global Covid-19 pandemic.
+In response, our team at the Marine Stewardship Council has changed the way it is working so we can support our valued partners at this exceptionally challenging time.

 Audits and assessments